gkeswani92/Morse-Code-Generator/README.md

   The code that is currently committed only converts English text to Morse text and vice versa.
   It also creates the sound file of the Morse code.

-  Currently working on reading the mors
+  Currently working on reading the morse sound file and converting it to English text